AmyRS/advent_of_code_2018/README.md

 December Fun
 https://adventofcode.com/2018

-written in python 3 in jupyter notebooks prior then pulled into .py files. /n pylint used on *some* for code clean up
+written in python 3 in jupyter notebooks prior then pulled into .py files.\s\s pylint used on *some* for code clean up